 The Inner Critic Has Risen!

 Acceptance.
 Okay, I’m going to practice it right now.
-I’m the Director of the Philadelphia Writers’ Workshop and I’m struggling to write a few paragraphs about acceptance.
-I’ll just sit with this struggle and be compassionate with myself.
-This is part of the writing process, part of any process.
-But there’s that girl nagging, “But you’re the Director of the Philadelphia Writers’ Workshop.
+I’m the Director of the Philadelphia Writers’ Workshop, and I’m struggling to write a few paragraphs about acceptance.
+I’ll just sit with this struggle and try to be patient with myself.
+Patience is an important part of the writing process.
+So much for that–soon I hear a girl nagging, “But you’re the Director of the Philadelphia Writers’ Workshop.
 You of all people should be able to write a cogent article.”

 Thanks, But I’ll Take It From Here

 That voice isn’t nearly as loud or shrill as she used to be.
-After years of helpful therapy, I worked with a life coach who helped me have a direct conversation with that mean, bossy girl barraging me with an endless list of shoulds I would never be able to accomplish.
+A few years ago, I sat down and had a conversation with that mean girl who barraged me with an endless list of shoulds I would never be able to accomplish.
 I thanked her for her concern, for her attempts to save me from exposing my shortcoming and faults.
 I told her I wouldn’t be hiding until I was perfect anymore: it was time for me to move on, to open up to the world around me and embrace myself as I am.

-Like I said, that voice is still there.
+As I said, that voice is still there.
 She’s worried I’ll make a fool of myself if I don’t write an article “worthy” of me.
 “What will people think?” she’s saying.
-So I tell her this is what acceptance looks like: letting go of what other people think, daring to make myself vulnerable and embracing my imperfections.
+So I tell her this is what acceptance looks like: letting go of what other people might think, daring to make myself vulnerable and embracing my imperfections.
 Acceptance isn’t organized—no amount of outlining or mind mapping will remove the bumps and potholes from the path to reaching it, but it is scenic.
-As I take in the variety of vistas, my love for myself and others grows.
+As I take in the variety of vistas, my compassion for myself and others grows.

 Oh, dang, there she goes again!
 “You should be writing the perfect article!”
 Chill girl, I’m sure whatever I write will be good enough.